-Dr. Rachel L. Navarro is the principal investigator and a trainer for ND THRIVES.
+Dr. Rachel L. Navarro is the Principal Investigator and Training Specialist for ND THRIVES.
 She has extensive training in suicide prevention, intervention, and postvention.
 Dr. Navarro is a licensed psychologist who has experience working with adolescents and adults from rural and Tribal communities struggling with behavioral health issues.
 She also is a Professor of Counseling Psychology in the College of Education and Human Development at the University of North Dakota (UND) where she is the director of training for UND’s APA-accredited Counseling Psychology Ph.D. program.
 She has been a key contributor and senior personnel on three HRSA funded training grants focused on building the behavioral health workforce in rural and/or underserved areas with a focus on integrated care.

 Brett Harris, DrPH, is a Senior Research Scientist at NORC and a behavioral health specialist with over 14 years of experience developing, directing, implementing, and evaluating mental health and substance use prevention projects.
 Dr. Harris is an expert in suicide prevention and leads efforts in surveillance, prevention, clinical intervention, postvention, and lethal means safety.
 Much of her work focuses on disproportionately affected populations including rural communities, veterans, and LGBTQIA2S+ youth.
 Dr. Harris oversees the training of clinical and non-clinical staff and the provision of tailored technical assistance and implementation support to our partners.